enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

 **5. Customizing the HTTP Client**

-You can customize the HTTP client by using the `HttpClientServiceFactory`.
+You can customize the HTTP clientService by using the `HttpClientServiceFactory`.
 The factory provides methods to create `HttpClientService` instances with different configurations, including: